fmichea/sm64-livesplit-autosplitter/README.md

 In addition, two modifiers are available:

 - Forbid auto-splitter to reset timer for current split.
-Add "\[reset\]" or "(reset)" anywhere in split name.
+Add "\[noreset\]" or "(noreset)" anywhere in split name.
     - "Game is good \[noreset\]"
     - "Sound glitch (noreset)"
 - Forbid the auto-splitter from splitting for current split.
 Add "\[manual\]" or "(manual)" anywhere in split name.